Virus Fallout Drags Stocks in Long Plummet to the Bottom

 “March’s decline in confidence is more in line with a severe contraction — rather than a temporary shock — and further declines are sure to follow,” said Lynn Franco, the board’s senior director of economic indicators.

-Following the advice of scientific and health care professionals, experts say consumer confidence is likely to keep shrinking.
+As state and federal officials extend social-distancing guidelines, following the advice of scientific and health care professionals, experts say consumer confidence is likely to keep shrinking.

 “Back in 2008, you could still go out to dinner even when the market crashed,” Villanova University finance professor Michael Pagano said, noting the Great Recession was a banking-related recession, while this is one driven by health care.